 Other inquiries and investigations

-A number of other inquires and investigations are under way or have been completed.
-Here are the details.
+A number of other inquiries and investigations are under way or have been completed.
+Here are the details: